 It’s best to welcome a new employee prior to their first day with an onboarding email template that includes:

 - Expected dress code

 In addition, HR can send a personalized welcome letter and a small gift to initiate a positive relationship between the company and the new team member.

 On a new employee’s first day, HR can run an orientation in order to introduce them to the company values, mission, and culture.
 HR can further support a new employee by matching them up with a “buddy” to walk them through company expectations and policies.
 HR should also provide a new hire with the necessary passwords, links, and relevant information they will need to know to begin their new role.

-An HR manager can continue the onboarding process throughout the first three months, meeting one-on-one once a week, to ensure that the new hire is integrating well and understands their responsibilities.
+An HR manager can meet with the new hire one-on-one once a week, throughout the first three months, to ensure that they are integrating well and understand their responsibilities.

 Recommended For Further Reading